 Nov.
 20 is Transgender Day of Remembrance

-TDOR is an opportunity for communities to come together and mark the passing of transgender and gender-variant individuals - or those perceived to be transgender - who have been murdered because of hate.
+Transgender Day of Remembrance is an opportunity for communities to come together and remember transgender people, gender-variant individuals, and those perceived to be transgender who have been murdered because of hate.
 Learn more.

 The event provides a forum for transgender communities and allies to raise awareness of the threat of violence faced by gender variant people and the persistence of prejudice felt by the transgender community.
 Communities organize events and activities including town hall style "teach-ins," photography and poetry exhibits and candlelit vigils.
 These activities make anti-transgender violence visible to stakeholders like police, the media and elected officials.